 - Suggest models and techniques for providing constructive feedback on each-others practice.

 - Look at the practical considerations in setting up and running a peer mentoring group and initiate the first steps with session attendees.

-As part of the New Contemporaries public programme Artquest has run peer mentoring sessions annually with artist Chloe Cooper held in venues that hosted the New Contemporaries exhibition including the ICA (London), BackLit (Nottingham) and the World Museum (Liverpool).
+As part of the New Contemporaries public programme Artquest has run peer mentoring sessions annually held in venues that hosted the New Contemporaries exhibition including the ICA (London), BackLit (Nottingham), Gasworks (London) and the BALTIC (Newcastle).

 Submissions for New Contemporaries 2019 are now open through 28 January!
 To apply, click here.
 As the leading UK organization supporting emergent art practice from British arts education, New Contemporaries offers an insight into today’s creative practices, showcasing some of the most dynamic work being made.